-The Foundation delivers age, and stage of development-, appropriate online education through the tutor programme, PSHE lessons, assemblies, discussion, talks and the academic curriculum.
-These are planned and delivered using the guidance from the UKCIS outlined in the 'Education for a Connected World' framework:https://www.gov.uk/government/publications/education-for-aconnected-world.
+The Group delivers age, and stage of development-, appropriate online education through the tutor programme, PSHE, assemblies, discussion, talks and the academic curriculum.
+These are planned and delivered using relevant guidance, tools and resources.
 This education aims to ensure that all pupils develop the underpinning knowledge and behaviours needed to navigate the online world safely, in a way which suits their age and ability.
-Teaching staff help pupils achieve this by reinforcing the Foundation's fundamental values, with a particular focus on being kind.
+Teaching staff help pupils achieve this by reinforcing the Group's fundamental values.

-The through-Foundation curriculum focuses on the following:
+The through-Group curriculum focuses on the following:

-- IT and online resources are used increasingly across the curriculum.
-The Foundation believes it is essential for online safety guidance to be given to pupils on a regular and meaningful basis.
-We continually look for new opportunities to promote online safety and regularly monitor and assess our pupils' understanding of it. - The Foundation schools provide opportunities to teach about online safety within a range of curriculum areas (as above), IT lessons, as well as informally when opportunities arise. - At age-appropriate (and stage-of-development-appropriate) levels, and usually via the tutorial programme and computing lessons, pupils are taught to look after their own online safety. - Enable pupils to understand what acceptable and unacceptable online behaviour looks like - Raise awareness of the possible online risks and help pupils make informed decisions about how to act and respond - Reinforce to all pupils the importance of knowing how, when and where they can seek support if they are concerned or upset by something they see or experience online - Provide opportunities for pupils, parents and staff to have access to educational workshops, lectures and resources on the all aspects of online e- safety - Recognise the consequences of inappropriate online behaviour in line with the Foundation's Promoting Positive Behaviour Policy but also on their own digital footprint - Supporting pupils to understand and follow this Policy and the pupil guidance which may be issued by each School regarding the acceptable use of digital technology and online safety - Again at age-appropriate points, pupils are taught about recognising online sexual exploitation, stalking and grooming, the risks, and of their duty to report any such instances they or their peers come across.
+• IT and online resources are used increasingly across the curriculum.
+The Group believes it is essential for online safety guidance to be given to pupils on a regular and meaningful basis.
+We continually look for new opportunities to promote online safety and regularly monitor and assess our pupils' understanding of it.

+- The Group schools provide opportunities to teach about online safety within a range of curriculum areas (as above), IT lessons, as well as informally when opportunities arise. - At age-appropriate (and stage-of-development-appropriate) levels, and usually via PSHE, pupils are taught to look after their own online safety. - Enable pupils to understand what acceptable and unacceptable online behaviour looks like - Raise awareness of the possible online risks and help pupils make informed decisions about how to act and respond - Reinforce to all pupils the importance of knowing how, when and where they can seek support if they are concerned or upset by something they see or experience online - Provide opportunities for pupils, parents and staff to have access to educational workshops, lectures and resources on the all aspects of online e- safety - Recognise the consequences of inappropriate online behaviour in line with the Group's Promoting Positive Behaviour Policy but also on their own digital footprint - Supporting pupils to understand and follow this Policy and the pupil guidance which may be issued by each School regarding the acceptable use of digital technology and online safety - Again at age-appropriate points, pupils are taught about recognising online sexual exploitation, stalking and grooming, the risks, and of their duty to report any such instances they or their peers come across.
 Pupils can report concerns to the DSL (who is the Online Safety Lead) and indeed any member of staff at the school. - Pupils are also taught about relevant laws applicable to using the internet; such as data protection and intellectual property.
-Pupils are taught about respecting other people's information and images.

-Pupils should be aware of the impact of cyber-bullying and know how to seek help if they are affected by these issues (see also the school's Anti-bullying Policy, which describes the preventative measures and the procedures that will be followed when the school discovers cases of bullying).
-Pupils should approach the DSL who is the school's Online Safety Lead or other member of staff as well as parents, peers and other school staff for advice or help if they experience problems when using the internet and related technologies.
+Pupils are taught about respecting other people's information and images. - Pupils should be aware of the impact of cyber-bullying and know how to seek help if they are affected by these issues (see also the school's Anti-bullying Policy, which describes the preventative measures and the procedures that will be followed when the school discovers cases of bullying).
+Pupils should approach the DSL who is the school's Online Safety Lead or other members of staff as well as parents, peers for advice or help if they experience problems when using the internet and related technologies.

-Furthermore, special one-off online safety events are held for parents by the school, to raise the profile of online safety.
+Special one-off events and awareness days are held to raise the profile of online safety, namely on Safer Internet Day